odanoburu/FreeLing-User-Manual/processing-classes.md

 ## Tagset Description File {#tagset-description-file}

-Tagset description file has two sections: `&lt;DecompositionRules&gt;` and `&lt;DirectTranslations&gt;`, which describe how tags are converted to their short version and decomposed into morphological feature-value pairs
+Tagset description file has two sections: `<DecompositionRules>` and `<DirectTranslations>`, which describe how tags are converted to their short version and decomposed into morphological feature-value pairs

-*   Section `&lt;DirectTranslations&gt;` describes a direct mapping from a tag to its short version and to its feature-value pair list.
+*   Section `<DirectTranslations>` describes a direct mapping from a tag to its short version and to its feature-value pair list.
 Each line in the section corresponds to a tag, and has the format: `tag short-tag feature-value-pairs`

     For instance the line: `NCMS000 NC postype=common|gender=masc|number=sg` states that the tag `NCMS000` is shortened as `NC` and that its list of feature-value pairs is the one specified.

-    This section has precedence over section `&lt;DecompositionRules&gt;`, and can be used as an exception list.
-If a tag is found in section `&lt;DirectTranslations&gt;`, the rule is applied and any rule in section `&lt;DecompositionRules&gt;` for this tag is ignored.
+    This section has precedence over section `<DecompositionRules>`, and can be used as an exception list.
+If a tag is found in section `<DirectTranslations>`, the rule is applied and any rule in section `<DecompositionRules>` for this tag is ignored.

-*   Section `&lt;DecompositionRules&gt;` encodes rules to compute the morphological features from an EAGLES tag digits.
+*   Section `<DecompositionRules>` encodes rules to compute the morphological features from an EAGLES tag digits.
 The form of each line is:

     <pre>tag short-tag-size digit-description-1 digit-description-2 ...
     </pre>